Reflection from Inclined, Relativistic Light Sails: Relativistic Reflection

-This is our final result.
+\eqref{eq:BarisLaw} is our final result.
 We have shown that it agrees with Gjurchinovski.
 We now proceed to the second check, that it reduces to Einstein's Formula for a vertical mirror when $\phi=90$.
-As the formulas do not look alike, it is unclear whether they agree.
-However, once when plot the two functions, we observe exact agreement, as shown in Fig. \ref{BariComparison}.
-Finally, for our third check, does \eqref{eq:result} reduce to Euclid's Law of Reflection for $v=0$?
+As shown by \ref{BariEinstein}, we observe exact numerical agreement.

+Finally, for our third check, does \eqref{eq:BarisLaw} reduce to Euclid's Law of Reflection for $v=0$?
 In that case,

-We have thus demonstrated that \eqref{eq:result} agrees with the formulas of Euclid, Einstein, and Gjurchinovski.
+We have thus demonstrated that \eqref{eq:BarisLaw} agrees with the formulas of Euclid, Einstein, and Gjurchinovski.
 Furthermore, we have derived this formula from basic relativistic assumptions, in conjunction with the opto-mechanical analogy.
 We thus have a high confidence in the fidelity of our derived relation.